-I’m Jodi Bakst, broker/owner of Real Estate Experts, and today I’m going to talk about Real Estate Experts partnering with American Foreststo plant trees.
+Today I’m going to talk about Real Estate Experts partnering with American Forests to plant trees.

 Real Estate Experts is committed to the environment and helping reduce our carbon footprint, and to do this, we have decided that we are going to partner with American Forests.
-We’re going to donate $50 from every real estate transaction to American Forests for planting trees on behalf of our clients.
-For each $50 donation, 50 trees will be planted on behalf of our client.
+We’re donating $50 from every real estate transaction to American Forests; for each donation, 50 trees will be planted on behalf of our client.

-American Forests is a very interesting organization; they’ve been around since 1875—they’re the oldest organization of its type committed to maintaining and preserving trees and forests and reforestation.
+American Forests is a very interesting organization; they’ve been around since 1875—they’re the oldest organization of its type committed to maintaining and preserving trees, forests, and reforestation.
 Since 1990 alone, American Forests has planted over 60 million trees in forests and reforestation projects across all 50 states.

 So why donate money to plant trees?
 Well, one big reason is that trees absorb carbon emissions, and this helps with all of the carbon emissions that are out there in the environment.
 The more trees we plant, the better we can do at counteracting emissions.